SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 1. The structure of the system can be represented quite comprehensively before starting development (via class attributes, relationships, types)
 2. Rather easy to maintain and update by adding, removing or editing attributes/relationships/methods

+Makes sense to use for illustrating data models for any kind of systems

 Contra arguments:
 1. General readability probably worse for non-developers than for developers (all the different relationships, methods vs attributes, etc.)

+Doesn't make sense to make class diagrams too detailed for non-developer target audience

 **Group 7 video on pros**